 A basic customer journey map is perfect for anyone or any team that is just starting out with these.
 If you’ve never really done one before this will give you a hell of a lot of insight to start with.
 It’s a perfect base for gaining an understanding of and empathy for your customers.
 The basic customer journey map is made up of four different points of information, and it will be a great point of reference for your organization’s future decision making.

 Personas are the first fundamental of any customer journey map because if your team isn’t on the same page on who they are targeting, it’s all downhill from there.
 So, who is your customer?
 Your audience?
 Your user?

 Some companies might have multiple customer types.
 That’s okay that just means you’ll have several customer journey maps – one for each customer type.

 For example, if you have a restaurant reservation app like OpenTable, you will need a customer journey map for the restaurant owners and one for patrons making a reservation.
-As you can imagine a customer journey map for a restaurant and their patrons will very significantly different maps because each group has different needs, goals and expectation.
+As you can imagine a customer journey map for a restaurant and their patrons will very significantly different maps because each group has different needs, goals, and expectation.

 This is where you’ll need to write out the different stages a customer goes through with your company.
 Write out all the significant points of interactions.
-They can be broken down into three areas: first point of engagement, using your product/service and leaving your product.
+They can be broken down into three areas: the first point of engagement, using your product/service and leaving your product.

 Todd Zaki Warfel suggests to start with discovery, purchase, use, renew/replace phases.
 Once you get better at creating and using customer journey maps you will be able to get more specific with your stages.